adharshmk96/stk/docs/gsk.md

 server.Use(MyMiddleware)
 ```

-Note that middleware will be applied when the route is registered, so make sure to register routes after adding the middleware.
+Note that middleware is applied when the route is registered.
+Therefore, make sure to register routes after adding the middleware.

 ### Middleware Ordering

-Middlewares will be applied only to the routes registered after the middleware is added.
-You can add some routes which doesn't require a specific middleware
+Middlewares apply only to the routes registered after the middleware is added.
+You can add some routes which do not require a specific middleware.

 ```go
 server.Use(MyMiddleware)